Tajči: Personal life

 Tajči married Matthew Cameron, whom she met in church, in 1999.
-The couple have three sons, all raised in the Roman Catholic faith.
+The couple have three sons, Dante, Amadeus, and Blais.
 She lost her husband Matthew to Stage 4 non smokers' lung cancer in 2017.

 Her sister is Croatian-American actress and singer Sanja Matejaš, known as Sanya Mateyas.
+Mateyas played the role of Myra Menke in 2003 film Holes.
+She also was a leader and a composer for her Los Angeles–based hard-rock band Duda Did It, with an independent album released in 2008 and a singer for Trans-Siberian Orchestra.